Attach an independent EIP to a pod

 No

-The queries per second (QPS) limit for the component when accessing the cluster API server.
+QPS limit when the component accesses the cluster API server.

 Note